 \section{Conclusion}

-In this paper, we propose the PENet to solve the challenges of intra-class diversity and inter-set inconsistency in few-shot 3D segmentation.
-PENet constructs big-capacity prototypes by using a dual-stream architecture to extract complementary representative and generalizable features from an Intrinsic Learner and a repurposed Diffusion Learner, respectively.
-These dual prototypes are then aligned by the PAM and regularized by the PCM.
-Experiments show that PENet establishes a new state-of-the-art on the S3DIS and ScanNet benchmarks.
-Our work validates the prototype expansion approach and highlights the value of using generative model components for discriminative few-shot learning.
+In this paper, we propose PENet to address the limitations of small-capacity and misaligned prototypes in FS-PCS.
+PENet constructs big-capacity prototypes by employing a dual-stream architecture that extracts complementary representative features from an intrinsic learner and generalizable features from a repurposed diffusion learner.
+These resulting dual prototypes are then aligned by the PAM and regularized by the PCM to ensure robust alignment and semantic fidelity.
+Extensive experiments demonstrate that PENet establishes state-of-the-art on the S3DIS and ScanNet benchmarks.
+A main limitation of our work is that integrating the diffusion model into the framework introduces additional computational overhead, which could be a concern for large-scale applications or resource-constrained environments.
+Future work will focus on optimizing the framework's efficiency, for instance, through model compression, quantization or by designing more lightweight generative feature extractors.
+Ultimately, our work validates the effectiveness of the prototype expansion approach and highlights the value of repurposing generative model components for discriminative few-shot learning tasks.